dirkschumacher/PValueAdjust.jl/README.md

 [![Coverage Status](https://img.shields.io/coveralls/dirkschumacher/PValueAdjust.jl.svg)](https://coveralls.io/r/dirkschumacher/PValueAdjust.jl)
 [![PValueAdjust](http://pkg.julialang.org/badges/PValueAdjust_release.svg)](http://pkg.julialang.org/?pkg=PValueAdjust&ver=release)
 # PValueAdjust.jl

+*This package has been deprecated in favor of [MultipleTesting.jl](https://github.com/juliangehring/MultipleTesting.jl).*

 Some methods to adjust p-values for multiple comparisons in Julia.
 The various methods can be called using the function `padjust`.
 `padjust` takes an array of p-values and a second method parameter and returns an array of adjusted p-values.